Dark pool: History

 The origin of dark pools date back to 1979 when financial regulation changed in the United States that allowed securities listed on a given exchange to be actively traded off the exchange in which it was listed.
 Known as reg 19c3 the U.S. Securities and Exchange Commission passed the regulation which would start on April 26, 1979.

-The new regulation allowed the emergence of dark pools through the 1980s that allowed investors to trade large block orders while avoiding market impact and giving up privacy.
+The new regulation allowed the emergence of dark pools through the 1980s that allowed investors to trade large block orders while retaining privacy and avoiding market impact.
 In 1986, Instinet started the first dark pool trading venue known as "After Hours Cross".
-However it was not until the next year that ITG created the first intraday dark pool "POSIT", both allowed large trades to be executed anonymously which was attractive to sellers of large blocks of shares.
+However, it was not until the next year that ITG created the first intraday dark pool "POSIT".
+Both allowed large trades to be executed anonymously, which was attractive to sellers of large blocks of shares.
 For the next 20 years trades executed on dark pools represented a small fraction of the market, between 3–5% of all trades.
 This was sometimes referred to as "upstairs trading".

 The next big development in dark pools came in 2007 when the SEC passed Regulation NMS (National Market System), which allowed investors to bypass public exchanges to gain price improvements.
 The effect of this was to attract a number of new players to the market and a large number of dark pools were created over the next 10 years.
 This was spurred on with the improvements of technology and increasing speed of execution as high-frequency trading took advantage of these dark pools.

+By 2012, 40% of trading volume in equities took place in dark pools (of which there were more than 50 in the US) and internalizers.
+Most dark pools were run by large banks like Credit Suisse and Goldman Sachs.

+In January 2025, according to Bloomberg data, a very slight majority of all trading in all U.S. stocks was occurring on dark pools, expected to make up 51.8% of trade volume that month— the third month in a row with over 50% of trade volume occurring in dark pools.